Kyshtym disaster: Explosion

-The workers at Ozyorsk and the Mayak plant did not immediately notice the polluted streets, canteens, shops, schools, and kindergartens.
+The workers at Ozyorsk and the Mayak plant did not immediately notice the contamination.
 In the first hours after the explosion, radioactive substances were brought into the city on the wheels of cars and buses, as well as on the clothes and shoes of industrial workers.
 After the blast at the facilities of the chemical plant, dosimetrists noted a sharp increase in the background radiation.
 Many industrial buildings, vehicles, concrete structures, and railways were contaminated.
-The most polluted were the central city street Lenin, especially when entering the city from the industrial site, and Shkolnaya street, where the management of the plant lived.
-Subsequently, the flow of radioactive substances was suspended.
+The most polluted were the city's main thoroughfare, named after Lenin - its centrality was especially significant when entering the city from the industrial site - and Shkolnaya Street, where the management of the plant lived.
+Subsequently, the city administration imposed measures to stop the spreading of contamination.
 It was forbidden to enter the city from industrial sites in cars and buses.
 Site workers at the checkpoint got off the buses and passed the checkpoint.
 This requirement extended to everyone, regardless of rank and official position.
 Shoes were washed on flowing trays.
-The city was intentionally constructed to be upwind from the Mayak plant given the prevailing wind directions, so most of the radioactive material drifted away from, rather than towards, Ozyorsk.
+The city was intentionally constructed to be upwind from the Mayak plant given the prevailing winds, so most of the radioactive material drifted away from, rather than towards, Ozyorsk.

-There were no immediate reported casualties as a result of the explosion, however, and the scope and nature of the disaster were covered up both internally and abroad, and even as late as 1982, Los Alamos published a report investigating claims that the release was actually caused by a weapons test gone awry.
+There were no immediate reported casualties as a result of the explosion; however, the scope and nature of the disaster were covered up both internally and abroad.
+Even as late as 1982, Los Alamos published a report investigating claims that the release was actually caused by a weapons test gone awry.
 The disaster is estimated to have released 20 MCi (800 PBq) of radioactivity.
 Most of this contamination settled out near the site of the accident and contributed to the pollution of the Techa River, but a plume containing 2 MCi (80 PBq) of radionuclides spread out over hundreds of kilometers.
 Previously contaminated areas within the affected area include the Techa river, which had previously received 2.75 MCi (100 PBq) of deliberately dumped waste, and Lake Karachay, which had received 120 MCi (4,000 PBq).